Get MTD for Income Tax ready

 Examples of soft costs

-• architect and engineering fees
+• Architectural and engineering design fees

-• legal fees and contracts
+• Legal fees and contract administration

-• loan interest and financing fees
+• Finance costs such as loan interest and arrangement fees

 What's the typical breakdown of hard vs soft costs?